-Despite the fact that Defendants have no right to a contingency fee on the Chase Lawsuit from Plaintiffs, Defendants have and continue to tortiously interfere with Plaintiffs' contract with Hopper and Wassmer by asserting they hired Vitullo under a contract to which no Plaintiff agreed and which no Plaintiff signed but under which, Defendants claim, Plaintiffs are to be paid, when Defendants knew that Plaintiffs had entered into their own contingent fee agreement with Hopper and Wassmer.
+Despite the fact that Defendants have no right to a contingency fee on the Chase Lawsuit (either from Hopper and Wassmer or from Plaintiffs), Defendants have and continue to tortiously interfere with Plaintiffs' contract with Hopper and Wassmer by asserting their alleged right to a fee based upon an agreement, which is facially void and clearly in violation of Rule 1.04(f).
 Hopper and Wassmer have apparently received Defendants' demand for a fee; and, consequently, have refused to compensate Plaintiffs for their legal services.
 Thus, Defendants have not only illegally interfered with Plaintiffs' contract with Hopper and Wassmer, that interference has successfully prevented Plaintiffs from being duly compensated for their legal services, which have been and were fully performed in the Chase Lawsuit.
-Moreover, despite the fact that Defendants never retained Plaintiffs, nor did they perform any legal services at trial, Defendants still maintain that they are entitled to a contingency fee from Plaintiffs, which has no basis in either fact or in law.
+Moreover, despite the fact that Defendants never retained Plaintiffs, nor did Defendants perform any legal services at trial, Defendants still maintain that they are entitled to a contingency fee, which has no basis in either fact or in law.

 An actual and justiciable controversy exists between Plaintiffs and Defendants.
-Accordingly, Plaintiffs seek a declaration and findings that establish: (i) Defendants' position that they have a purported contingency agreement with Plaintiffs regarding the Hopper and Wassmer representation fails because Defendants' alleged contingency agreement is void ab initio as it does not reconcile with Rule 1.04(f)'s fee division requirements; (ii) there is no contract between Plaintiffs on the one hand and Defendants on the other hand-and certainly no such enforceable contract, given the absence of any signature to same on behalf of any Plaintiff (TEX.
-GOV'T CODE ANN. § 82.065(a) (Vernon 2014)); (iii) there is no collateral arbitration agreement between Plaintiffs and Defendants; and (iv), finally, Defendants have no financial or other interest in Plaintiffs' own fee agreement with Hopper and Wassmer.
+Accordingly, Plaintiffs seek a declaration and findings that establish: (i) Defendants' purported contingency agreement is void ab initio because it fails Rule 1.04(f)'s fee division requirements; (ii) there is no contract between Plaintiffs on the one hand and Defendants on the other hand-and certainly no such enforceable contract, given the absence of any signature to same on behalf of any Plaintiff (TEX.
+GOV'T CODE ANN. § 82.065(a) (Vernon 2014)); (iii) and, finally, to risk stating the obvious, there is certainly no arbitration agreement whatsoever between Plaintiffs and Defendants.